jperth1/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-Election audit for the Colorado Board of Elections on the recent local congressional election, includes the following completed taks:
+This election audit on the recent local Colorado congressional election includes the following completed taks to provide the Colorado Board of Elections with an formal examination of the
-1. Calculate the total number of votes cast.
+1. The total number of votes cast
-2. Get a complete list of the candidates who recived cotes.
+2. A complete list of the candidates who recived votes
-2. Calculate the total number of cotes each candidate recieved.
+2. The total number of votes each candidate recieved
-4. calculate the percentage of cotes each candidate won.
+4. The percentage of votes each candidate won
-5. Deteremine the winner of the election based on popular vote.
+5. The winner of the election based on popular vote
+6. A complete list of counties that participated in the election
+7. The total number of votes each county cast
+8. the percentage of votes each county cast
+9. the county with the largest number of votes cast

 ## Resources
 - Data Source: election_results.csv